JanglesUnchained/Merlin_drive/README.md

-# Merlin Drive: Dodge the Duds
+# Merlin Drive: Dodge the Duds - Sega Style

-A lightweight 8-bit style mini game designed for sports betting fans.
+A Sega-inspired 8-bit pseudo-3D racing mini game designed to play while Merlin Picks loads.

+## How to Play
+- Use mouse or touch to steer left/right.
-Collect winning tickets like `ML`, `2-LEG`, `+$DOG` while dodging bad takes — all during your app's loading screen!
+- Collect winning tickets like `ML`, `2-LEG`, `+$DOG`.

-## Controls
-- 🖱️ Mouse: Move left/right
-- 📱 Touch: Slide to steer
-- 🎯 Goal: Rack up points before the screen loads

-Built for fun and deployable on Firebase or GitHub Pages.
+- Dodge the duds and rack up your score!